umadb-io/website/docs/grpc-api.md

 | `condition` | **optional**&nbsp;[`AppendCondition`](#append-condition) | Optional condition to enforce optimistic concurrency and detect conflicts. |

 The server will return an [`AppendResponse`](#append-response) message if the `condition` does not fail.

+The [`Append`](#rpcs) is idempotent for conditional appending of events that have UUIDs.
+The server does not enforce uniqueness of events IDs.

 If the append condition fails, the server will return a gRPC error response with gRPC status `FAILED_PRECONDITION` and a human-readable message string.
 In addition, the gRPC status details attribute will have a serialised